briansimpo/djangospice-framework/README.md

-# djangospice_framework
+# djangospice-framework

 **Application Runtime Framework for building Django apps**

-`djangospice_framework` is the application runtime for building modular Django applications.
+`djangospice-framework` is the application runtime for building modular Django applications.

 It is designed to provide a consistent foundation for building large Django application ecosystems without repeatedly implementing the same infrastructure in every application.

 ---

-## Why djangospice_framework?
+## Why djangospice-framework?

 Large Django projects often accumulate infrastructure that gets duplicated across applications.